MichaelCurrin/dev-cheatsheets/cheatsheets/go/manage-packages/global.md

 ---

-## The URL
+Use the `go get` subcommand and pass a URL without protocol.

-Use the `go get` command and pass a URL without protocol.
+## URL

 The URL should point to directory containing a `main.go` file.